 House price fluctuations

 As house prices fluctuate you can’t predict how much, if any, of your home’s value could go to your estate.
-If this is a concern, look for lifetime mortgages that guarantee an inheritance for your family.
+If this is a concern, ask your adviser for lifetime mortgages that guarantee an inheritance for your family.

 Lifetime mortgages usually have a fixed rate of interest, although products with a variable rate are available.

-Interest can build up quickly because each year interest compounds or is ‘rolled up’.
-This means each year interest is calculated based on the loan amount plus the interest added in previous years.
+Interest on lifetime mortgages compounds, or is ‘rolled up’ each year.
+This means that interest is calculated annually based on the loan amount plus the interest added in previous years.

-In other words, you pay interest on the interest.
-Some lifetime mortgages do let you pay off some of the interest each month.
-Learn more about lifetime mortgage interest rates.
+If you’d prefer to keep the interest down, some lifetime mortgages do let you pay off interest each month.
+Learn more about interest rates.

-If you decide to pay off the loan early, you may incur large early repayment charges.
+If you decide to pay off the loan, you may incur early repayment charges.
+Be sure to check with your provider what their terms are.

 The price the scheme provider pays is below market value because you also get the right to stay in your home.
-Your right means you can live there rent-free until you die or move out permanently.
+You can live there rent-free until you die or move out permanently.

 This means you’ll know exactly what percentage of your home’s value will be left to your estate on your death.